wp-plugins/taxonomy-extra-tools/readme.txt

 * activate a main root archive page, with a clean permalink rewrite structure, for your custom and built-in taxonomies (e.g. mysite.com/custom-taxonomy/, mysite.com/category/ ) please note that WordPress does not provide this kind of page template by default, as a specific term is usually required by the query
+* simply add your custom and built-in taxonomies archive to the nav menu
 * choose if you like to display the terms and/or their associated (custom) posts as a flat list or maintain the hierarchy levels between parent and child terms
 * easily style the output term list by adding a filter from your theme's functions.php (the Twenties default theme series is already supported)
 * activate a filter to manipulate the post title and insert (custom) taxonomies terms according to a text replacement string